 NOTE: Replace <INSERT_TOKEN> below with the value from step (1).
 You can also add additional fields supported by the API, including custom fields by adding columns and the appropriate parameter to the formula.

-wget.exeto fire off the URLs – you can download this as a self-contained executable here.
+- Ensure that wget is installed.
+You can download this as a self-contained executable here.
 You’ll need to put this in a system path.

 - Copy and paste the contents of the Command column into a text file,